domusarena/Projects/Sentence Classification of Medical Publications/README.md

-# Classifications of Sentences from Medical Publications
+# Classification of Sentences from Medical Publications

 This project involved the application of natural language processing (NLP) techniques to classify the sentences of